JonMukaj/AKS-Airflow-GitOps/README.md

 If you want to use the prepared chart of repo:

-`helm upgrade -f values.yaml airflow ./airflow  --namespace airflow --create-namespace --debug`
+`helm upgrade --install -f airflow/values.yaml airflow ./airflow  --namespace airflow --create-namespace --debug`

 this will deploy airflow with some predefined DAGs ready for triggering

-Configure Airflow on Kubernetes
+Configure Airflow on Kubernetes (Optional)
 -------------------------------

 Export the default values for the Apache Airflow Helm chart to a YAML file (or tweak the modified values.yaml which is present in repo):